-If you don't use wine, substitute beef or chicken broth but be aware that it will lack a bit of depth.
-Serve over noodles or as a main entree.
-It's easy and fast.
-If you do not eat pork, substitute beef loin (see note below) with equally satisfying results.
+If you don't cook with wine, substitute beef or chicken broth but be aware that it will lack a bit of depth.
+Serve the quick and easy dish over noodles or as a main entree with more Lambrusco.
+If you do not eat pork, substitute beef loin with equally satisfying results.

-- 4 boneless loin steaks (1 1/2 inches thick, about 1/2 pound each)
+- 4 boneless pork loin steaks (1 1/2 inches thick, about 1/2 pound each)

-- Kosher salt and freshly ground pepper (to taste)
+- Freshly ground pepper (to taste)

-- 2 tablespoons butter
+- 4 tablespoons butter (divided)

-- 1/2 cup finely diced sweet onion
+- 1/2 cup sweet onion (finely diced)

 - 3 cloves garlic (finely minced)